Z33DD/python-takehome-2/README.md

 ## Your Task
 Use Python (any flavour) to Develop a REST API that:
 - Allows me to create a new game of Noughts and Crosses, and returns the game ID.
-- Allows me to make the next move by specifying the co-ordinates I wish to move on e.g. `{"x": 1, "y": 1}` would denote a move to the middle square by the requesting player, and returns the new state of the board _after_ the computer has made its move in turn.
+- Allows me to make the next move by specifying the co-ordinates I wish to move on. e.g. `{"x": 1, "y": 1}` would denote a move to the middle square by the requesting player, and returns the new state of the board _after_ the computer has made its move in turn.
 - Allows me to view all moves in a game, choronologically ordered.
 - Allows me to view all games I have played, chronologically ordered.